dduan/duan.ca/_posts/2019-01-20-kick-ass-cli-tools-in-swift.md

 running Linux/BSD/macOS today (and, to a large extend, smart phones).
 To Swift users, Using these APIs is straight-forward (`rmdir("path/to/dir")`).

-So Swift programmers are all happy campers (re-)inventeing all sorts of file, system utilities, right?
+So Swift programmers are all happy campers (re-)inventeing all sorts of file system utilities, right?

 Well, not quite.